Eagle Ford - update through September 2018

-This interactive presentation contains the latest oil & gas production data from 19641 horizontal wells in the Eagle Ford region (TRRC districts 1-4), that started producing since 2010, through September 2017.
+This interactive presentation contains the latest oil & gas production data from all 21,698 horizontal wells in the Eagle Ford region, that started producing since 2008, through September.

 The ‘Advanced Insights’ presentation is displayed below:

 In this “Ultimate Recovery” overview, the relationship between production rates and cumulative production is revealed.
 Wells are grouped by the year in which production started.
 I’ve preselected the Austin Chalk and Eagle Ford formations.

 As you can see, wells from the 2010-2012 time frame are now on average below 20 bo/d, after having recovered 120-150 thousand barrels of oil (and 0.7-1 Bcf of natural gas).
 Wells that started in 2017 peaked at a rate of 664 bo/d, and declined to a level of 174 bo/d in the next 8 months, having recovered just over 100 thousand barrels of oil.
 More recent and granular data can be found if you select to group the wells by quarter or month of first production (using the ‘Show wells by’ selection).

 The WSJ just published an interesting article in which they compared actual verses operator reported well performance (Update: it now appears to be behind a paywall).
 Many of our subscribers and readers have told us that they value our services due to the independent and accurate reporting of production data.

 In February we will be at the NAPE summit in Houston, so please stop by our booth if you are joining this event as well.